NordicMuseum/Wikimedia-Commons-uploads/README.md

 This repository contains the python3 scripts used by the Nordic Museum to upload images to Wikimedia Commons.
 It is based on [lokal-profil/upload_batches](https://github.com/lokal-profil/upload_batches).

-This is a work in progress started in autumn 2017 and ongoing throughout spring 2018.
+This is a work in progress started in autumn 2017 and ongoing throughout 2018.
 For more details, contact [Aron Ambrosiani](https://github.com/Ambrosiani) or [Alicia Fagerving](https://github.com/Vesihiisi).
 The remaining work is listed as [Issues](https://github.com/NordicMuseum/Wikimedia-Commons-uploads/issues).